jasonshi5310/rayrayintersect/README.md

 # cse355hw

-Implementation of a function that checks if two rays intersect with each other
+Implementation of a function that checks if two rays intersect with each other in C